 VCP 212 is a precipitation mode VCP designed for convective weather situations and is very similar to VCP 12.
 This scanning strategy has 14 tilts, and offers good low-level vertical sampling of the atmosphere.
-Up to 3 SAILS tilts can be included in a single volume scan, also.
+Up to 3 SAILS tilts or 4 MRLE tilts can be included in a single volume scan, also.
 The primary differences between VCP 212 and 12 involves the techniques used to mitigate range folded data.
 VCP 212 uses the SZ-2 range unfolding technique on the three lowest split cut tilts.
 This technique significantly lowers the amount of range folded data.
-A complete VCP 212 scan without SAILS tilts takes approximately 4.5 minutes.
+A complete VCP 212 scan without SAILS or MRLE tilts takes between 4.5 and 5 minutes depending on which PRF is used.

-4. Selection & Decision-Making
+Selection & Decision-Making